 People use Lens Ethics to share events through photos and videos.
 We understand that graphic imagery is a regular component of current events, but must balance the needs of a diverse community.
 Sharing any graphic content for sadistic pleasure is prohibited.

 Lens Ethics has a strict policy against the sharing of pornographic material and imposes strict limitations on this type of content.
 However, we respect an artist’s right to share content of an artistic nature, such as photos of a sculpture, painting, drawing that depicts the nude figure like Picasso’s Blue Nude as an example.

 Please keep in mind that by submitting a report, this does not guarantee that the content you are reporting will be removed from the website.

-We have a very diverse community, and we see cultural diversity as a strength.
+We see cultural diversity as a strength.
 If you find that a particular work is disturbing, you should use your own judgement and simply not view the work.

 Phishing and Spam

 We take the safety of our members seriously and work to prevent attempts to compromise their privacy or security.
 We also ask that you respect our members by not contacting them for commercial purposes without their consent.
 Don’t spam or post chain letters, pyramid schemes, junk mail, or any unsolicited or unauthorized promotional material.